By: Carol Duh-Leong, MD, MPP, FAAP

 Many teens who try smoking don't stop.
 In fact, about 9 out of 10 smokers began the habit by age 18, according to a U.S. Surgeon General

 Teens go through big developmental changes, forming their own identities and taking more risks.
 They also begin to pay more attention to being accepted by friends.
-The study,
+One

-Receptivity to Tobacco Advertising and Susceptibility to Tobacco Products (published in Pediatrics in 2017), found cigarette ads may make teens feel like smoking would make them popular, sophisticated, attractive or tough.
+study found that cigarette ads may make teens feel like smoking would make them popular, sophisticated, attractive or tough.